alejandroMAD/mvc-swing-drones/README.md

 ----------
 ![Demo animation](/demo.gif)

-A simple Java Swing application demonstrating the use of timers and event handlers in a MVC architectural pattern.
+A simple Java Swing application to operate and monitor two drones flight, demonstrating the use of timers and event handlers in a MVC architectural pattern.

 Features
 -------------------